Oroluk Atoll: Description

 Oroluk Atoll stretches from the northwest to the southeast with a length of about 32 km and an average width of 20 km.
 The lagoon's surface is roughly 420 km².

 The more than 25 sandy islets and banks, predominantly on the eastern rim of the atoll, have been washed away by cyclones through the years.
 Only one island remains, Oroluk Island in the very northwest corner of the atoll.
 Oroluk Atoll is believed to have been first discovered and named by navigators from Namoluk Island in the Mortlock Islands.

-The inhabitants of Oroluk are only between five and ten in number.
-They come mainly from Sector 4 of the Kapinga Village in Kolonia, Pohnpei, and tend to the plantations of bananas and taro.
-A supply ship generally calls into the lagoon once every 6 months.
-The island can be contacted by SSB on the frequency 7876.5 daily at 0600Z for a period of 15 minutes.
+The Atoll is uninhabited, after a population of 6 was recorded in the municipality in the 1980 census.